bedawi/powerline-ansibleplaybook/README.md

 ## What is this?

-This playbook installs powerline, vim-powerline, and tmux-powerline to computers running Fedora Linux (32).
+This playbook installs powerline, vim-powerline, and tmux-powerline on computers running Fedora Linux (32).
 It also configures default settings.

 ## How to use